elyra-ai/examples/pipelines/introduction-to-generic-pipelines/README.md

    ![Visual pipeline editor](doc/images/vpe.png)

+1. Click the _settings_ link on the canvas and review the pipeline editor configuration options that your Elyra installation supports.

-1. In the JupyterLab _File Browser_ panel, right click on the untitled pipeline, and select &#x270E; _Rename_.
+1. In the JupyterLab _File Browser_ panel, right click on the `untitled.pipeline` file, and select &#x270E; _Rename_.

    ![Rename pipeline](doc/images/rename-pipeline.png)